ThomasDaheim/GPXEditor/README.md

 * Note on "Stationaries": v4.6 includes my first attempt to include such an algorithm.
 Its based on the numbers of "neighbours" each waypoint has in a given radius.
 A Stationary is then defined as a cluster of points with a given number of neighbours (set via preferences) in a given radius (set via preferences) spanning a given duration (set via preferences).

 ## Following features are available via UI:

+### Update v5.9

+* Mainly bugfixes and dependency updates.
+* Create route from selected waypoints.
+* Added test class TestSunPathForYear.
+Outputs a csv with sunrise/sunset dates for a year for a given lat/lon location.
+The csv contains the astronomical sunrise/sunset dates and the "real" ones, when the sun is above the local horizon.
+* Added example images for different reduction algos as test resources.
+Thanks to https://github.com/emcconville/point-reduction-algorithms for the effort of doing the comparison!
+Long story short: Douglas–Peucker is the best algo, no need to implement further ones.

 ### Update v5.8